Posts tagged as:

 4. My Love Life – Morrissey (1991, from the EP Morrissey at KROQ): An old favourite from the tail end of my college days.
 A plaintive plea for sympathy, and who couldn’t use “a little something” for our love lives?

 5. Overground – Siouxsie and the Banshees (1978, from the album The Scream): Stark and cool, this song is from the band’s very first record.
-Despite being criticized at the time for their lack of musicianship, I find the stripped down sound enervating and kind of epic, actually.
+Despite being criticized at the time for their lack of musicianship, I find the stripped down sound energizing and kind of epic, actually.

 6. I’m Confused – Handsome Furs (2009, from the album Face Control): In a lucky accident, I stumbled into a show by this husband-and-wife duo at last year’s SXSW.
 I couldn’t believe how energetic they could be with just a guitar and a keyboard.
 It pleased me that they’re Canadian, from Montreal, but it’s strange that I haven’t really listened all that much to Dan Boeckner’s other band, Wolf Parade.